Skip to main content Skip to local navigation

 Prerequisites: First language other than English; AP/ESL1000 or AP/ESL 1450, or permission.

-This course focusses on intercultural communication for students from an English language learning background.
+This course focuses on intercultural communication for students from an English language learning background.
 Students will develop critically reflective strategies to build intercultural awareness and apply intercultural communication strategies in a range of contexts.
 The course will examine notions of culture and the relationships between language use, culture, power dynamics and identity, contextualized within a global, local and Canadian context.

 This course examines the English language and multilingualism in the current global context, focusing on how bi/multilingual individuals from diverse linguistic and cultural backgrounds bring different languages into writing and communication.
 Exploring a range of fiction, nonfiction and interdisciplinary scholarship in translingual literature, students will develop awareness of rhetorical conventions and learn strategies for communication across a range of contexts.

-This course examines English language and communication for different purposes with an emphasis on the specificities of language use in disciplinary and academic programs, professional contexts, and sociocultural purposes.
+This course examines English language and communication for different purposes with an emphasis on the specificities of language use in disciplinary and academic programs, professional contexts and sociocultural purposes.
 Students will identify how language is used variously across contexts and develop strategies to effectively communicate within their individual academic, professional and social communities.

-Academic ways of talking, reading, and writing are fundamentally social practices that are sites for identity formation and negotiation.
-This course encourages students to develop an ability to effectively produce, synthesize, and analyze texts.
+Academic ways of talking, reading and writing are fundamentally social practices that are sites for identity formation and negotiation.
+This course encourages students to develop an ability to effectively produce, synthesize and analyze texts.
 Students are encouraged to critically reflect upon their evolving academic literacies, developing sustainable strategies for effective communication across a range of academic and disciplinary contexts.

 Questions?